-A knowledge-exchange project, facilitated by the Global Exchange on Migration and Diversity, C-MIS supports a working group of nine European cities, meeting over a two year period, to achieve four aims:
+A knowledge-exchange project, facilitated by the Global Exchange on Migration and Diversity, C-MISE supports a working group of nine European cities, meeting over a two year period, to achieve four aims:

 The working group, which had its first meeting in Utrecht, in June 2017, is comprised of the following cities from eight European countries: Athens, Barcelona, Frankfurt, Ghent, Gothenburg, Lisbon, Oslo, Stockholm and Utrecht (Chair).
 The cities of Helsinki and Zurich are Associate members.

 Nathan Grassi (Admin)

 Supported by a grant from the Open Society Foundations